2025

 Strengthening the Circular Economy Through Reuse

 Our Reuse Shops in Balcatta, Tamala Park, and Kalamunda recorded strong revenue growth, supported by new e-waste collection contracts with the City of Wanneroo.
-With the successful opening of the Busselton Reuse Shop in February 2025 and the addition of a new site in South Perth, we now operate five locations, strengthening our
+With the successful opening of the Busselton Reuse Shop in February 2025 and the addition of a new site in South Perth, we now operate five locations, strengthening our contribution to WA’s waste strategy.

 A Strong Performance by Property Services